-Oral Surgery in Loudon, Tennesseeoral surgical procedures in Loudon, TN
+Oral Surgery in Loudon, Tennessee

 Oral surgery consists of a variety of procedures that are sometimes necessary to maintain the health and structure of both your teeth and gums.
 As your oral surgeons in the Loudon, TN area, Michael E. Bowan, D.D.S handles a variety of procedures and services that include jaw surgery, wisdom tooth removal, general tooth extractions and more.